 The Roman Ruins of Portugal

 Roman ruins are a fascinating part of European history.
-The Roman Empire was expansive and ruled over a large portion of modern day Europe for over a thousand years.
+The Roman Empire was expansive and ruled over a large portion of modern day Europe for over a thousand years during roman period.

-In Portugal, there are a number of these historic sites sprinkled throughout the country.
-Below are some of the most intriguing and memorable.
-Here are the top roman ruins of Portugal!
+In Portugal, there are a number of these historical sites sprinkled throughout the country, which were built during the Roman era.
+Below are some of the most intriguing and memorable Roman settlements or Roman towns.
+You can find many Portugal group tours that will take you to these incredible sites.
+Here are the top Roman ruins of Portugal built during Roman occupation!

 Sao Cucufate Roman Villa